The Good Lord Bird: Is the TV Show Inspired by Real People?

 No, ‘The Good Lord Bird’ is not based on a true story.
 However, to say that it is completely fictional is also not appropriate.
 You will understand what I mean once I explain how the show came to be.
-Firstly, we must acknowledge that the James McBride novel of the same name is the inspiration for the mini-series.
-In his version, there is a fictional slave named Henry Shackleford or “Little Onion,” who works with John Brown for their slavery-ending ventures.
+Firstly, we must acknowledge that the James McBride novel of the same name inspires the mini-series.
+In his version, there is a fictional slave named Henry Shackleford, or “Little Onion,” who works with John Brown for their slavery-ending ventures.

 The book is also a favorite of the Oscar-nominated actor, who was inspired to take on this role despite feeling like it was quite the challenge.
 Ethan Hawke further explained that the tone of the series is something that has already been done by Quentin Tarantino and the Coen Brothers in the past.
 After all, the plot is a combination of many eclectic and ridiculous narratives enveloped by poignancy.
 The miniseries is also a passion project for the star.
 But, it seems to be the case that although the very real events have inspired the story, the script uses fiction as per its convenience to further the plot.